 Frequently Asked Questions

-How many people can be in our group?
+How many people WILL be in our group?

 What if we need to cut the day short?